MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ---
 # Experimental features

-Microsoft Edge provide access to experimental features that are still in development.
+Microsoft Edge provides access to experimental features that are still in development.
 You may test and [provide feedback](#providing-feedback-on-experimental-features) on these features to help us determine when and if to release them.

 While experimental features are available in all channels of Microsoft Edge, you will get the latest experimental features using the Microsoft Edge Canary channel.